first

 Creates an array including only the objects with a given property value, or any truthy value by default.

-As a special case, the same will happen if the target value is given but evaluates to undefined
+As a special case, the same will happen if the target value is given but evaluates to undefined.

-filter can also be used to find a single object in an array when combined with the first
+where filter can also be used to find a single object in an array when combined with the first filter.
+For example, say you want to show off the shirt in your new fall collection.

 slice